Trip from Plano, TX to Fritch, TX

 Visit websitePlace data sourced from public business listings.
 Hours and availability may vary.

-5 decision points cluster between mile 0.6 and 140.1 — GPS handles the exact turns, but know they're coming.
+5 of 235 decision points cluster between mile 0.6 and 140.1 — GPS handles the exact turns, but know they're coming.
 Your lane choice matters more than the turn itself.

 Turn left onto Central Expressway